Jacreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 14-findthatword checks for a particular word in a file The file 15-countthatword count and display the number of time a word is found in a file The file 16-whatsnext dispay lines containing the pattern root and 3 lines after them in the file.
+The file 17-hidethisword hide a word from a file